darton/RPiNT/README.md

 ## Usage

-Now you can use the joystick to scroll the LCD screen content horizontally and vertically, allowing you to view data that does not fit on the screen.

-### rpint.toml config file

-auto_lldp_read = true
+auto_lldp_read: true

 Reading lldp data is done automatically after connecting UTP cable to the device.
 The process of reading lldp data takes a few seconds.

-auto_lldp_read = false
+auto_lldp_read: false

-To read lldp data, connect the UTP cable to the device, wait a few seconds, press "KEY 1" a few seconds.
+To read lldp data, connect the UTP cable to the device, wait a few seconds, press "key 1" a few seconds.
 If there is no reading, try again.

-### Shutdown
 To shut down the system, press "KEY1" for more than 5 seconds.

 ## B.o.M - Bill of Materials